munificent/craftinginterpreters/book/chunks-of-bytecode.md

     your text editor, it -- hopefully! -- won't cause failures in the text rendering on screen.
 Language implementations are narrower and deeper, especially the core of the interpreter that handles the language's actual semantics.
-That makes it easy to for subtle bugs to creep in caused by weird interactions between various parts of the system.
+That makes it easy for subtle bugs to creep in caused by weird interactions between various parts of the system.
 It takes good tests to flush those out.